-- When can students change their marital status?
-Student applicants may update their marital status if selected for verification or if marital status results in a change from dependent to independent.
+- You can update your marital status if you are selected for verification or if your marital status results in a change from dependent to independent.

 Update the financial section of your existing FAFSA:

-- Add both your (the student) and your spouse’s Adjusted Gross Incomes together and complete the Adjusted Gross Income field with the new number.
+- Add both your and your spouse’s Adjusted Gross Incomes together and enter the new number in the Adjusted Gross Income field.

-- Do the same for taxes paid and exemptions and complete those fields.
+- Do the same for taxes paid and exemptions.

 - Enter each of your individual earnings into the “Student” and “Spouse” field.

-- Remember to review and change the “Additional Financial Information” section that asks about education credits, child support paid, earnings from work-Study, and combat Pay.
+- Review and change the “Additional Financial Information” section that asks about education credits, child support paid, earnings from work-study, and combat pay.

 Update the demographic section of your FAFSA:

 - Change the questions that ask if you are married, the date of your marital status change, and say “Yes” to the question asking if you were married at the time you first completed your FAFSA.
 You will receive an “error” pop-up window to make certain that you know there are inconsistencies with the marital status date and the date of your FAFSA.
 Continue with “Yes” as the answer.

 - Change the questions regarding the number of people in your household and how many household members are in college.